dvirsamuel/DRAGON/README.md

         ```
 2. Then, re-train each expert, with the hold-out set (full train set) by executing above commands with the `--test_mode` flag as a parameter.
 3. Rename `Visual-lr=0.0003_l2=0.005` to `Visual` and `LAGO-lr=0.001_beta=1e-07_lambda=0.0001_gain=3.0_psi=0.01` to `LAGO` (this is essential since the `FusionModule` finds trained experts by their names, without extensions).
-4. Train the fusion-module on trained experts by running the following commands:
+4. Train the fusion-module on partially trained experts (models from step 1) by running the following commands:

     - CUB:
       ```